xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

 ---
  Create the Cognitive Translation Skill
  --
  1) Build the TranslatorSkill project in Visual Studio.
-Make sure you replace the placeholderkey with the created `TransalatorTextAPIKey`.
+Make sure you replace the placeholder_key with the created `TransalatorTextAPIKey`.
  2) Publish the Azure Function App to Azure from Visual Studio.

       [More details](skill.md)